 Michael Namache, Officer

-The Riot Fest Foundation was formed by Riot Fest Corporation in 2014 in an effort to give back to under-served communities in Chicago.
-Although still in its early stages of operations, the RFF is the result of an idea that’s been in the works for several years.
+The Riot Fest Foundation was formed by Riot Fest Corporation in 2014 in an effort to give back to underserved communities in Chicago.
+Although still in its somewhat early stages of operations, the RFF is an idea that’s been in the works for several years.
 In order to put our story into context, one must first understand the force that made this all possible—where it all began—and that’s with the birth of Riot Fest music festival.

 The roots of our philanthropic vision can be traced back to November of 2006, when festival founders united the Chicagoland music community with a single-venue, day-long concert rooted in a collective passion for punk rock music.
 At first, their mission was simple: to put on a memorable show with a few of their favorite punk bands in their Chicago hometown.
 As time went on, they started booking bigger bands, their fan network grew, and they spread out to multiple venues, making them an integral perpetuating force within the Chicago punk subculture.
 Before long, it was apparent that Riot Fest had grown too large to be contained in a few small venues—it was time to take things outside.

 Riot Fest Corporation formed the RFF to effect positive change and foster the development of arts programs in underserved schools and communities.
-In its first year, charitable efforts will be largely focused to the Douglas Park locale, with the intention of eventually expanding to other locations.
+In its first year, charitable efforts were largely focused on the Humboldt Park locale, and has since expanded to other locations, specifically Douglass Park and the Lawndale communities.
 For 10 years, the power of punk rock music has united friends, fans, families, and musicians in ways Riot Fest had never originally imagined possible.
 Now, it’s time to harness that same power and use it as a catalyst for positive change.
 With the creation of the Riot Fest Foundation, our aim is to bring together artists, fans and communities through art, music and philanthropy.